albedozero/squishbox/README.md

   - *router_rules* - a sequence of MIDI message routing rules to send to fluidsynth when each patch in this set is selected; a rule can be one of the following:
     - *clear* - clears any previous routing rules
     - *default* - clears any previous routing rules and restores 1-1 routing for all message types
-    - a dictionary defining the router rule; closely follows the format used by the fluidsynth command shell
+    - a dictionary defining a router rule; closely follows the format used by the fluidsynth command shell
       - *type* (required) - one of the message types defined by fluidsynth; if this is all that is given routing defaults to 1-1 for this type
       - *chan* - a sequence describing the channel routing in the form *min, max, mul, add*, where *min-max* is the incoming channel range to accept, and the channel number is then multiplied by *mul* and added to *add*.
       - *par1* - routes parameter 1 (e.g note value or CC value) in the same way as *chan*